jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 ---
 templateKey: interview-post
 path: /interview/timgreen
-title: TIM GREEN on constructing a debut album
+title: TIM GREEN on debut album
 date: 2018-06-16T21:39:00.397Z
 description: >-
   Hot off the back of his new album, the versatile artist talks us through its year-long development.
 featuredImage: /img/tim-green.jpg
 ---
-_Following his set at \[The Junction](https://bit.ly/2wqrGHH) earlier this month, we had a chat with the Cocoon favourite to discuss his engaging career, cinematic LP and corresponding tour._
+_Following his set at \[The Junction](https://bit.ly/2wqrGHH) earlier this month, we had a chat with the Cocoon favourite to discuss his career and touring his cinematic debut LP..._

-**RR: It was great having you back in Australia, Tim!
-Your tour celebrated the release of your first album - ‘Her Future Ghost.’
+**RR: Tim - your recent Australian tour celebrated the release of your first album - ‘Her Future Ghost.’
 Talk us through the LP’s development.
 What’s the meaning behind its title?**

 Tim: Yes was happy to be back!
 So my concept and direction was to write a film score, although for a film that doesn’t actually exist.
-As an avid film score fan, I wanted to create a body of work that took certain typical soundtrack traits and practices, then apply them to this album as the inspiration and direction for myself.
-So having repeating themes and motives for different elements from the story, like a love theme for example.
-Or by having each song almost as if it was for a different scene in a movie etc… All of this was basically to give me a new way to write and think about how to construct an album.
+As an avid film score fan, I wanted to create a body of work that took certain typical soundtrack traits and practices, then apply them to this album as my inspiration and direction.
+So having repeating themes and motifs for different elements from the story, like a love theme for example.
+Or by having each song almost as a different scene in a movie etc… All of this was basically to give me a new way to write and think about how to construct an album.

 I wasn’t ever interested in just writing an album with 12 or so dancefloor tracks for DJs that are not connected or telling much of a story.
 It’s been a year in the making and started thanks to [Cocoon](https://www.facebook.com/COCOON.OFFICIAL/) being very patient and supportive with me.
 For a while they wanted an album from me, but I said I needed to have a concept.
 So they were very patient and were nice enough to allow me total freedom!